arthurchoung/imap-mh/README.md

 $ socat openssl:example.com:993 system:'/path/to/imap-mh update'

+If there are problems with certificate verification, try:

+$ socat openssl:example.com:993,verify=0 system:'/path/to/imap-mh update'

 This uses IMAP QRESYNC to perform the update.
 If changes have been made, the old symlinks will be removed, and will have to be re-generated:

 $ perl /path/to/make_mh_symlinks.pl | sh